-- (e) Carports and Solar Carports.
-Only one (1) carport or solar carport shall be erected within a required yard of a single-family home, subject to the following requirements, as may be applicable: - (1) Carports shall be subject to the following requirements: - A. Carports shall be constructed of canvas and pipe for the express purpose of shading automobiles. - B. Setbacks.
-Minimum setbacks for carports shall be as follows: - i.
-Front yard 18 inches from the property line, provided it is attached to or immediately adjacent to the main building. - ii.
-Interior side yard four (4) feet from the property line. - iii.
-Side yard facing the street 18 inches feet from the property line, provided it is attached to or immediately adjacent to the main building.

-and shall have a minimum required interior side yard setback of four feet.
+- (e) Carports and solar carports.
+Only one (1) carport or solar carport shall be erected within a required yard of a single-family home, subject to the following requirements, as may be applicable: - (1) Carports shall be subject to the following requirements: - A. Carports shall be constructed of canvas and pipe for the express purpose of shading automobiles and shall have a minimum required interior side yard setback of four feet.
 The carport shall be permitted to extend into any front yard of a single-family residence, provided such carport is at least 18 inches from the property line or sidewalk, and provided it is attached to the main building.
 When the main entrance to a house is located on a side of the house facing the street, the carport shall be permitted to extend into the side yard facing the street, provided such carport is at least 18 inches from the property line or sidewalk and provided it is attached to the main building.
 The side of the carport that faces the required rear yard may be permitted to align with the walls of the existing residence, provided the residence is located a minimum of five feet from the rear property line.
-When a carport is detached it shall not be located in the required front or side-facing the street yards.
+When a carport is detached it shall not be located in the required front or side facing-the-street yards. - B. Setbacks.
+Minimum setbacks for carports shall be as follows: - i.
+Front yard 18 inches from the property line, provided the carport is attached to or immediately adjacent to the main building.